 The Brouzils Seminars and Workshops – a series of small, unique, highly goal-driven, limited-term residency and mentorship programs intended for serious participants who wish to work in collaboration with accomplished professionals in a pleasant setting well away from the familiar surroundings of everyday life.
-Every workshop, seminar and mentorship is organized around a specific goal leading to publication.
+Every workshop, seminar and mentorship is organized around a specific goal, usually one leading to publication.

 We’re not your usual writing program.
 Our longest combined session lasts four weeks.
 We’re not going to be able to teach you to write in four weeks.
 In fact, we assume from your interest in joining us that you already know how to write.
 You just don’t know what to do with what you write.

 Our interest is in providing practical information for literary artists.

 Perhaps you already have a British or American degree but your coursework left you with little sense of how publishing works, or maybe you’ve sat through enough read-and-discuss seminars to last the rest of your life and now you need to find the next step forward to publication.
 Or perhaps now you have a manuscript in progress – but you aren’t certain what you’re going to do with it when you’re done, especially since the publishing industry is in the kind of chaos unseen since Aldus Manutius.
 Maybe the method of presenting your work needs attention before you can move it up a level, or maybe you’re discovering that finding a reputable literary agent is the stuff of dreams.
 We want your writing to work for you, and for your calling – and for your career.